This website uses cookies to ensure you get the best experience on our website. Learn more

 The most outstanding feature of a safari here is the community aspect.
 There aren’t any time-serving, long-distance staff at Porini Amboseli: you’re looked after by local Maasai warriors and elders, generating income directly for their families.
 Apart from the manager and head chef, all the staff are Maasai.

-With a maximum of 18 visitors, the camp feels small and homely, although it’s unfenced, and nicely spread out under the trees.
+This relaxed, unfenced camp feels small and homely, and is nicely spread out under the trees.
 The central areas at Porini Amboseli consist of a large lounge and dining tent, with sofas and armchairs.
 There’s a long table where guests usually eat with the manager and sometimes one or two senior guides.
 Alongside the dining table, drinking water, tea, infusions and coffee are available throughout the day.

 Outside the lounge/dining tent, tables are set out for breakfast and lunch under the trees, where you can watch bare-faced go-away birds – and often vervet monkeys – hopping through the big trees overhead.